Varu3999/EncryptedChat/README.md

 $ java TCPServer
 ```

-When the server start then chose the mode in which you want to run it in
+When the server starts, select the mode from the 3 specified modes and press Enter.
-After choosing the mode the server is running on your localhost:1234
+The server would start running on your localhost:1234

 **Start a Client**